Fixed Prosthodontics 3

 Quarters/Yr of Program: Spring / 2

 This course is the third in a three-course sequence of preclinical fixed prosthodontics.
 Greater ability in planning and critical thinking is expected compared to the previous two courses.
-The lectures and laboratory exercises emphasize the esthetic aspects of the restoration of individual or multiple-unit prostheses and serve as an introduction to digital dentistry.
-Lectures integrate the disciplines of fixed prosthodontics and periodontics, as well as connect laboratory and clinical fixed prosthodontics course content with material science information.
-Several guest lecturers will introduce the concept of continuing education.
-A critical evaluation of the dental literature is introduced with examples of evidence-based decisions regarding treatment planning in fixed prosthodontics.
+The lectures and laboratory exercises emphasize the esthetic aspects of the restoration of multiple-unit prostheses and serve as an introduction to digital dentistry.
+Lectures integrate the disciplines of fixed prosthodontics, periodontics, and orthodontics, as well as connect laboratory and clinical fixed prosthodontics course content with material science information.
+Several guest lecturers will introduce the concept of interdisciplinary treatment planning in fixed prosthodontics.

 At the end of the course, students will be able to: